asterinas/asterinas/docs/src/osdk/reference/commands/build.md

 - `--features <FEATURES>`:
 Space or comma separated list of features to activate

+- `--no-default-features`:
+Do not activate the `default` features

+- `--config <KEY=VALUE>`:
+Override a configuration value

+More Cargo options will be supported in future versions of OSDK.

 ### Manifest options

 These options can also be defined